keijiro/FFmpegOut/README.md

 Installation
 ------------

-The binary executable files of FFmpeg (ffmpeg.exe) is not included in this repository nor the package because it's too large to be included.
+The binary executable files of FFmpeg is not included in this repository nor the package because it's too large to be included.
 It has to be added manually after installation of FFmpegOut.

 Any recent versions of FFmpeg would work, but I recommend using [KeatsPeeks]' static-linked executables because I'm using them for testing.